Steffo99/flyingsnake/README.md

 The walls layer contains the colors of the walls present in the world.

-It can be selected with the `--walls` flag, or turned off with the `--no-walls` flag.
+It can be selected exclusively with the `--walls` flag, or turned off with the `--no-walls` flag.

 ![The wall layer](https://i.imgur.com/Grkq5PQ.png)